mattew90/collectionofsettings/README.md

 Collections of settings and advice based on observations about various things.
-Includes things such as reshade, shaders, and more.
+Includes things such as reshade, shaders, video players such as MPV, and more.